 In previous posts I have mentioned the apostrofly, described in the Guardian style book as “an insect that lands at random on the printed page, depositing an apostrophe wherever it lands”.
 It looks like this.
 What then do we make of an entity that absconds from the printed page, leaving only a ghostly trace of the apostrophe it once was?

-Here is an image from Frank Miller’s exceptional Batman: The Dark Knight Returns (click to enlarge):
+Here is an image from Frank Miller’s Batman: The Dark Knight Returns:

 Close examination of the word its in the first thought bubble will show you what I mean: there is visible, if only just, a faint smudge in a space that formerly accommodated an errant apostrophe.
 Someone spotted this apostrophe and dealt with it, presumably with a ruthless efficiency of the sort Batman employs to put evildoers out of action.

-By the way, if the internal monologue illustrated above disturbs you, you wouldn’t be the only one.
-But rest assured that the relationship between Batman and Robin (AKA Carrie) was chaste, and that the writer knew exactly what he was doing.
+(By the way, if Batman’s internal monologue disturbs you, you wouldn’t be the only one.
+But his relationship with Robin (aka Carrie) was chaste, and the writer knew what he was doing.)

 You’ve just put in my head an image of the Joker putting all kinds of unnecessary apostrophes into books, then taunting the general public about it and driving Batman into a Tippex-wielding storm of correction.
 A Dark Knight for proofreaders, perhaps…